n0m4d-eng/Security_Notes/Concepts/Footprinting_Services/IMAP_POP3.md

 - IMAP is **text based** using ACSII format.
 Operates on port `143`

 - SSL/TLS is used to encrypt IMAP transmissions.

 ## Default Config

-### IMAP commands
+### IMAP Commands

 | **Command**                     | **Description**                                                                                               |
 | ------------------------------- | ------------------------------------------------------------------------------------------------------------- |